thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 In Angular 2, we don't need to specify how scope properties are bound in our component, the consumer does.
-That means, this gets **a lot** easier in Angular to, because all we need to do is this:
+That means, this gets **a lot** easier in Angular too, because all we need to do is this:

 {% highlight javascript %}
 {% raw %}
 @Component({
   selector: 'zippy',
-  properties: ['title']
+  inputs: ['title']
 })
 export class Zippy {
   ...